Gabriel-Nunes/little_shelve/README.md

     POSTGRES_NAME=postgres
     POSTGRES_USER=postgres

-As the system is running in a docker container you should be included in "docker" group:
+As the system is running in a docker container, you should be included in "docker" group:

     sudo usermod -aG docker $USER